-The VPS HEMS platform has the capacity to remotely control the loads with the characteristics referred on the following table.
-Much more devices can be and will be integrated (some during the IANOS project implementation), however Table 9 shows the generic values for the most common energy assets.
+The CLEANWATTS HEMS platform has the capacity to remotely control the loads with the characteristics referred on the following table.
+Much more devices can be and will be integrated (some during the IANOS project implementation), however Table 10 shows the generic values for the most common energy assets.

-Asset Type Maximum Limit Capacity Monitor / Device Manage / Device Loads (sockets) - using Wi-Fi Plug 16A 3kW 16A 3kW Loads (generic) - using DIN-rail Zigbee devices installed on distribution boards From 16A to 32A From 16A to 32A Loads (generic) - using devices (meters and I/O + Contactors) installed on distribution boards Direct measurement: 100A AC (1 Phase); 65A AC (3 Phase) Control: 25A (1 Phase); 25A to 63A (3 Phase), others on request

-Loads (smart appliances) - using Wi-Fi integration Depend on appliance, typical: 2 kW Depend on appliance, typical: 2 kW Loads (HVAC) - using devices (meters and I/O) installed on distribution boards Direct measurement: 100A AC (1 Phase); 65A AC (3 Phase) Control: using digital output signal.
-16A 3kW Loads (water heater) 16A 3kW Generation (solar PV) - using integration with inverter Dependent on individual inverter rated capacity: (from 1.5 kW to 50 kW).
-Capacity can be increased by grouping inverters.
-Storage (batteries) - using integration with inverter Dependent on individual inverter rated capacity: (from 0.8 kVA to 10 kVA).
-Capacity can be increased by grouping inverters.
+Asset Type Maximum Limit Capacity Monitor / Device Manage / Device Loads (sockets) - using Wi-Fi Plug 16A 3kW 16A 3kW Loads (generic) - using DIN-rail Zigbee devices installed on distribution boards From 16A to 32A From 16A to 32A Loads (generic) - using devices (meters and I/O + Contactors) installed on distribution boards Direct measurement: 100A AC (1 Phase); 65A AC (3 Phase) Control: 25A (1 Phase); 25A to 63A (3 Phase), others on request Loads (smart appliances) - using Wi-Fi integration Depend on appliance, typical: 2 kW Depend on appliance, typical: 2 kW Loads (HVAC) - using devices (meters and I/O) installed on distribution boards Direct measurement: 100A AC (1 Phase); 65A AC (3 Phase) Control: using digital output signal.
+Loads (water heater) 16A 3kW 16A 3kW Generation (solar PV) - using integration with inverter Dependent on individual inverter rated capacity: (from 1.5 kW to 50 k Capacity can be increased by grouping inverters.
+Storage (batteries) - using integration with inverter Dependent on individual inverter rate Capacity can be increased by grouping

-The HEMS platform will be installed on a cloud-based platform.
-It will communicate with the equipment's through a central local unit (Gateway) that can be connected to an ethernet cable, to WiFi or GPRS/3G/LTE.
+The HEMS platform will be installed on a cloud-based platform that will collect data from the local energy assets and then store it and provide it to the Enterprise Service Bus (ESB).
+It will communicate with the equipment's through a central local unit (Gateway) that must be connected to an ethernet cable, which can communicate with local devices thought Zigbee or MODBUS TCP.